 \subsection{FNO suffers Curse of Dimensionality on Position-Dependent Dynamics}

 As explained previously, \emph{position operator}, $a(x)\mapsto x\cdot a(x)$, is a highly dense Toeplitz map in the spectral basis~\citep{morrison1995spectral}.
-Based on the Remark 21 \& 22 of~\citet{uatfno}, we prove that any position-dependent dynamics induces super-exponential scaling in FNO size by the desired error bound: \emph{FNO cannot converge closely as desired on a generic position-dependent dynamics with practical model size, hence may overfit on the in-sample mapping when only given the realistic number of parameters.} We provide Lemma~\ref{lem:position-lower}, that a single position operator already spreads the input spectra too much for FNO to have practical model complexity, and Theorem~\ref{thm:fno-fail}, expanding Lemma~\ref{lem:position-lower} to an arbitrary composition of position operators.
+Based on the Remark 21 \& 22 of~\citet{uatfno}, we prove that any position-dependent dynamics induces super-exponential scaling in FNO size by the desired error bound: \emph{FNO cannot converge closely as desired on a generic position-dependent dynamics with practical model size, hence can only overfit on the in-sample mapping.} We provide Lemma~\ref{lem:position-lower}, that a single position operator already spreads the input spectra too much for FNO to stay practical, and Theorem~\ref{thm:fno-fail}, expanding Lemma~\ref{lem:position-lower} to an arbitrary composition of position operators.

-Following from the operator network formulation~\eqref{eq:operator_network}, the error estimate of an operator network $\ten{G}_\theta$ approximating the ground-truth operator $\ten{G}$ in an operator norm is bounded as
+Following from the operator network formulation (\ref{eq:operator_network}), the error estimate of an operator network $\ten{G}_\theta$ approximating the ground-truth operator $\ten{G}$ in an operator norm is bounded as

 by the triangle inequility.
 Latent network error $\epsilon_{\text{net}}$ follows the well-established scaling law of conventional neural networks~\citep{hornik1989multilayer,cybenko1989approximation}.
 Therefore, whether an operator network is efficient in model and sample size to achieve the desired accuracy hinges on the scalability of the projection error $\epsilon_{\text{proj}}$~\citep{deeponeterror,uatfno,datafno}.